Signature Events on Campus

 festival of lights

 December's Festival of Lights celebrates the holidays with food, music, and a candlelight ceremony that honors the Bryant community's customs and traditions for celebrating light and the spirit of giving.
-This year's celebration is Dec.
+The 2013 celebration was Dec.
 11.

 BLACK HISTORY MONTH

 February is Black History Month , and Bryant brings the community together with speakers, events, and music.
 Events include a soul food dinner, gospel festival, and a program remembering the contributions of Dr. Martin Luther King Jr.

 President's Cultural Series

 Twice a year, the President's Cultural Series presents internationally acclaimed performers.
 The list has included blues singer Bettye LaVette, entertainer Michael Feinstein, jazz vocalist Catherine Russell, the Preservation Hall Jazz Band.

 At the Bryant’s Women’s Summit® renowned keynote speakers and experts provide innovative ideas and practical success strategies for 1000 women and men from around the region.
 It’s a day of personal and professional inspiration and empowerment.

 ReSEARCH & ENGAGEMENT